open-component-model/ocm-website/content/en/docs/cli-reference/get/get_credentials.md

 For the following usage contexts with matchers and standard identity matchers exist:

-  - <code>Buildcredentials.ocm.software</code>: Config credential matcher
+  - <code>Buildcredentials.ocm.software</code>: Gardener config credential matcher

     It matches the <code>Buildcredentials.ocm.software</code> consumer type and additionally acts like the <code>hostpath</code> type.
   - <code>OCIRegistry</code>: OCI registry credential matcher

     It matches the <code>OCIRegistry</code> consumer type and additionally acts like the <code>hostpath</code> type.
   - <code>exact</code>: exact match of given pattern set
   - <code>hostpath</code>: Host and path based credential matcher

     This matcher works on the following properties: